Order Welcome Kit

 Marquise

-Elongated silhouette with dramatic sparkle lines.
+Elongated shape with dramatic brilliance.

 Pear